-Improve reliability of bus network, respondents mentioned adding digital displays for information and more services to lesser connected areas such as North Woolwich.
-Ensure night buses run across the area to enable people to travel safely when it is dark.
+Improve reliability of bus network, respondents mentioned adding digital displays for information, more services to lesser connected areas such as North Woolwich.
+Ensuring night buses run across the area to enable people to travel safely when it is dark.

-Reduce traffic speeds through traffic calming measures, to improve experiences and safety for pedestrians and cyclists.
-People mentioned roads in the area are too traffic heavy with large industrial vehicles, discouraging cycling because of safety concerns.
+Reduce traffic speeds through traffic calming measures, improving the experience and safety for pedestrians and cyclists.
+People mentioned roads in the area are too traffic heavy with large industry vehicles, this discourages cycling because of safety concerns.